kevin931/PyCytoData/docs/source/tutorial/fileio.rst

 ------------------------------------

-If you have multiple samples in the same format (i.e. The columns are in the same configuration), you can load multiple samples at once into one single ``PyCytoData``
+If you have multiple samples in the same format (i.e. The columns are in the same configuration after accounting for dropped columns as seen in the next section), you can load multiple samples at once into one single ``PyCytoData`` object:
-object:

 .. code-block:: python